vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 liked.
 This is something that is not super-time-intensive (as of end of 2024, only one timeline is out of date) so I expected to be on top of this in Q1 2025 and going forward.
-However, 2025 was a rough year, so I am deferring this now to around March 2026.
+However, 2025 was a rough year, so I am deferring this now to around June 2026.

 ### Work that has synergies with DLW work, and resultant EA Forum posts in 2026 or later